helderjordao-dtx/workshop/CONTRIBUTING.md

 - Branches follow the strategy:
   - `feature/projetcName-wrikeTaskID` - for the implementation of a new feature based on a wrike task
+  - `bugfix/projectName-wrikeTaskID` - for the fixing of a bug exi[s]ting within a wrike task
   - example: `feature/workshop-592699324`

 - Commits follow the strategy: